cyberark/conjur/docs/integrations/jenkins.md

 auto-enrollment system in order to retrieve secrets without having to commit them to source control.

+{% include toc.md key='try-it-out' %}

-See the [Jenkins Demo GitHub repo](https://github.com/conjur/jenkins-e2e-example) for instructions on how to run the demo.
+See the [Jenkins Demo GitHub repo](https://github.com/conjur/jenkins-e2e-example) for instructions on how to set up and run the demo.